How to Organize a Golf Tournament Fundraiser [Steps + Ideas]

 A golf tournament is one of the most lucrative fundraising events for nonprofits.
 You’ll have countless chances to raise money through event registration, add-ons like raffles and auctions, sponsorships, and in-person donations.

-For more flexibility to your supporters, you can also host a virtual golf tournament fundraiser.
-In that, your players can play from any golf course anywhere and you can end the event with a virtual session enjoying raffle contests and fun games together.
+For more flexibility for your supporters, you can also host a virtual golf tournament fundraiser.
+Your players can play from any golf course anywhere and you can end the event with a virtual session enjoying raffle contests and fun games together.
 This also cuts down on your event budget.
-But make sure you have a way to accept donations during your virtual sessions.
-For example, Donorbox donation forms can be easily embedded into your virtual event sessions on Airmeet to enable easy giving!

 There are a few golf tournament types you can try with your event –